 “No.” Buffy glared at him, albeit half-heartedly.
 “Just keep out of sight- though it might be a good idea to be on the opposite side so you both come in from different angles”, she mused, half to herself, then went on to outline the rest of the plan for the night.

 Angel’s lips twisted at the irony of sharing his space with his one-time evil ally.
 Evil.
 It didn’t take much to remember that point, although it seemed Buffy tended to forget.

-Having a chip wouldn’t have stopped his soulless self from continuing his path of death and destruction, and he knew from their history that normally the same would have gone for Spike.
+He seriously doubted having a chip would have stopped his soulless self from continuing his path of death and destruction, and he knew from their history that normally the same would have gone for Spike.
+Their kind relished pain as much as they gave it out.
 The decision to play nice with the Slayer led to only one motive in his mind.

 For a vampire with two Slayers’ deaths under his belt already, it seemed ironically poetic that Spike had fallen for one along the line.

 Buffy had drawn the amorous attentions of a vampire yet again, and Angel didn’t miss the tragic irony of that either.
 He couldn’t believe she hadn’t cottoned on to the fact by now.
 One thing Spike could never be accused of possessing was subtlety.

 Angel’s thoughts drifted aimlessly, not that bothered by his unusual lack of possessive anger over Spike’s interest in Buffy.
 Several years ago, he’d have put the young whelp in his place in a way that would have left a mark for a long time, and knew the fact that he hadn’t even warned him off made the blonde vampire deeply curious as to why.

 Oddly, Angel had to admit to experiencing jealousy over the occasional men Cordelia had dated in the past.
 Thoughts of his seer instantly soured his mood.